Saturday, December 28, 2024

 DETOUR: THE FRENCH MONARCHY'S LASTING ÉCLAT

-FRENCH CULTURE'S FIRST EMISSARY
+FRENCH CULTURE'S FIRST EMISSARY, ANNE BOLEYN

-(in 1522)
+(In 1522)

-Scouts de France, source not named
+Scouts de France, gone from the web; source was not named.

-Skinny Anne was the opposite of the voluptuous beauties that were admired then as now, but she had absorbed the sophistication, allure and flirtatious repartie of Francois's court.
+Skinny Anne was the opposite of the voluptuous beauties that were admired then as now, but she had absorbed the sophistication, allure and flirtatious repartie of Francis's court.
 Brilliant and cultivated Henry VIII composed motets in Latin to sing with her...

 Their love letters are in French.